philamp/jellygrail/README.md

   - It can be shared on your local network through any protocol since it's like a regular file-system (+ WebDAV nginx server included on port 8085).
   - Smart deletion of actual assets behind virtual files (including rclone cache files).
 - ✨ Almost fully automatized Jellyfin configuration (except login/password).
+  - Can be disabled if another or no media center used.

 ## Why ?